GSA/fpki-guides/_announcements/02_google_ct.md

 ### Impacted Users and Certificates
 1. Google Chrome users of Windows, Apple, Android, Apple iOS, and Windows Mobile.
-2. Any SSL certificate that validates to COMMON, provided that the COMMON Root CA certificate is still distributed through the Microsoft and Apple trust stores.
+2. Any SSL certificate that validates to COMMON, provided that the COMMON Root CA certificate's server authentication trust bit is still distributed through the Microsoft and Apple trust stores. <!--Added "server authentication trust bit"-->

 ### Network Domain Administrator FAQs